rohith12321/Hack-to-Capture-GDG/week-2/assignment-submissions/Rohith_Rajeev_Nambiar-240882.md/part1/challenge4.md

 ls
 file 00000000.mov
 ```
+Running exiftool on this file tells that the media is at an offset of 8160.

 This file does not support zsteg, binwalk gives no results.
-So trying foremost again gives some result but it is the same file again.
 ```bash
 zsteg 00000000.mov
 binwalk -e ~/Downloads/output/mov/00000000.mov